janbar/BLOC/docs/BLOC-C-API.md

 - **`bloc_bool bloc_execute2(bloc_context * ctx, bloc_executable *exec);`**

-  Run the executable with the given context (the parsing context, or a clone).
+  Run the executable with the given context, cloned from the original context.
 Returns `bloc_true` on success.
-  It allows to run an executable in a particular thread or in a loop, without need to parse the source for each instance.
+  It allows to run an executable in a particular thread, without need to parse the source for each instance.
+  Note the context must be a clone of the original parsing context.
+Calling this with an invalid context results in undefined behavior.

 - **`bloc_value* bloc_drop_returned(bloc_context *ctx);`**